 Q: When did people first start brewing kombucha?

-No one really knows - its steeped in mystery.
+No one really knows - the question is steeped in mystery.
 Ooooooooh.
 According to Wikipedia, the first recorded use of kombucha comes from China in 221 BC during the Tsin Dynasty.
 It was known as "The Tea of Immortality".
 It has been used in Eastern Europe, Russia and Japan for several centuries - there isn't much about it in history books.
 No one even knows how the first culture was ever created, so I'll leave that up to your imagination!
+Magic, perhaps!

 Mark Brett/Western News Raina Lutz with some of the traditional, healthy foods she hopes to bring back into people's homes through proper training.
 She is a 2013 Top 40 Under 40 candidate.